-Where you place the complementary closing on the page will be determined by the letter style format used to construct the letter.
+Where you place the complimentary closing on the page will be determined by the letter style format used to construct the letter.
 If the letter is written in a block format with all lines starting at the left margin, the complimentary closing will also line up flush with the left margin.
 In the case of a semi-block business letter, the closing is typed to the right of center and will line up with the date at the top of the letter.

 Spacing for the closing is as follows:

-Skip 4 lines (for hand-written signature)
+Skip 4 lines (insert hand-written signature here)

 No matter which venue you choose to send your business correspondence, be sure to include your contact information.
 If you send a printed letter, this information often appears on business letterhead, but if not it is important to include a phone number, address and email address if you have one.
 Contact information in an email often appears in the email signature, which is automatically added to any sent emails.

 Maintain an Appropriate Tone